West Coast Avengers #33-36 (1989)

 This is juxtaposed with Hank and Jan also arguing, and Hank trying to get touchy feely with her.
 In the middle of all this bizarre chaos.

-Speaking of which, this team has been doing a good job at showing how lame they are so far: They can’t beat a bunch of has-beens who Ant-Man defeated back in the 1960s.
+This team has been doing a good job at showing how lame they are so far: They can’t beat a bunch of has-beens who Ant-Man defeated back in the 1960s.
 They can’t break out of a communist prison.
 They can’t take down Kristoff, who is nothing like the real Dr. Doom.
 And the guy who saves them from Kristoff’s prison?

 After all that, Quicksilver shows back up and now he’s allied with The Voice, another old Tales to Astonish villain who can make people do whatever he says.